Balmy-protocol/airdrop-campaigns/README.md

 ## Ongoing campaigns

-Now the protocol wants to implement an on-going (not a one time) referral campaign that for one reason or another can not be calculated and / or distributed directly / instantly on-chain.
-Now, the protocol could still want the users to claim this off-chain calculated referral on-chain.
+Another potential use case would be if a protocol wants to implement an on-going (not a one time) referral campaign that for one reason or another cannot be calculated and / or distributed directly on-chain.
+Instead of having multiple claim contracts, this `OngoingAirdrops` contract can be used instead

 ## Technical details